All Episodes

 Total cost about $15,000.

-You can't take the President of the United States, the citizen executive of a self-governing republic of freeborn citizens and his 40-car motorcade uh to pretend to visit an ice cream parlor on Martha's Vineyard uh for a tenth of that.
+You can't take the President of the United States, the citizen executive of a self-governing republic of freeborn citizens and his 40-car motorcade to pretend to visit an ice cream parlor on Martha's Vineyard for a tenth of that.

-Mark Stein for us, more ahead.
+Mark Stein for Rush, more ahead.

 CNN reports a new poll showing that Congress is less popular than lice.

-I will be back uh for a couple of days next week, and Rush returns in the new year.
+I will be back for a couple of days next week, and Rush returns in the new year.

-I think we I think we covered the uh range.
+I think we covered the range.

 Stand for free speech.

-Don't let them tell you what to say, because in effect it means they're telling you what to think.
+Don't let them tell you what to say, because in effect, it means they're telling you what to think.

 Don't let them shrivel your free speech.